icebarf/FORTH86/README.md

 FORTH86 is an implementation of forthress, a FORTH dialect as described in Igor Zhirkov's Low Level Programming.
 This implementation is currently a work in progress, which I hopefully will finish by the end of January 2023.

+> the interpreter's done.
+> doesn't have colon words.

 Please report any bugs that you find, the interpreter is still in its early/alpha stage.

 Happy hacking! 😁